CTLCV

 Picture

 The prevalence of PFAS in many household items and safety equipment has led to high levels of PFAS exposure.
-A Harvard study conducted from 2013-2015 determined the drinking water in 6 million households in America were contaminated with PFAS at levels exceeding federally recommendations.
+A Harvard study conducted from 2013-2015 determined the drinking water in 6 million households in America were contaminated with PFAS at levels exceeding federal recommendations.

 FOR MORE INFORMATION